jrzaurin/nlp-stuff/amazon_reviews_classification_without_DL/README.md

 Easy.

+Note that is not the goal of this repo to go into the details of each technique (in case you are interested in a deep dive into LDA have a look [here](https://github.com/jrzaurin/Topic_Modelling_and_Self_Organizing_Maps)).
+Therefore, I have not used [pyldavis](https://github.com/bmabey/pyLDAvis) to understand the content of the topics, or compare perplexity (and/or coherence) between the LDA and EnsembleTopics (within `EnsTop`).
+Simply, I just aimed to compare different "standard" techniques used to classify text.

-There are explanatory notebooks in the `notebooks` dir
+There are explanatory notebooks in the `notebooks` dir.